carl-erwin/unlimited/README.md

 ---

-### Status
+### Features

 * basic utf-8 support
-* Version 0.0.2 got unlimited undo/redo at the byte level, ie: every inserted character is added to the document's buffer log.
+* unlimited undo/redo at the byte level, ie: every inserted character is added to the document's buffer log.
-  This is the base api that will be used to implement other undo schemes (word, sentence, paragraph).<br/>
+  This will be used to implement other undo schemes (word, sentence, paragraph).<br/>
-* Version 0.0.3 adds large file support<br/>
+* large file support<br/>
-* Version 0.0.4 splits the editor in 2 threads, will be used for async work<br/>

 ---